smatiolids/astra-agent-nextjs/README.md

 # Astra Agent NextJS

-A simple Astra AI Agent build with NextJS, Astra and OpenAI.
+This demo is a simple Astra AI Agent built with NextJS, Astra and OpenAI.

-It is build over the standard Cassio Python data model, but here I created a really realy simple CassioJS.
+It is built over the standard Cassio Python data model, but I created a simple CassioJS here.

 ![Screenshot](docs/nextjs-astra.png)

+The form on the main page invokes the API, built at app/api/chat.

+The API generates the embedding, searches for similar contents from the database, and creates the prompt, then returns the answer to the application.